-Program Administration includes salaries and fringe benefits for those overseeing the program as a whole, materials and supplies, travel, equipment, and other expenses.
-This category allows indirect costs in the amount of 10% of salaries and wages only.
+Program Administration includes salaries and fringe benefits for those overseeing the program as a whole, as well as materials and supplies, travel, equipment, and other expenses.
+This category allows indirect costs in the amount of 10% of salaries and wages.

-During the reporting period, several AQRP staff members were involved, at various levels of effort, in the administration of the AQRP.
-Dr. David Allen, AQRP Director, was responsible for the overall administration of the AQRP.
-Maria Stanzione and RoseAnna Goewey, AQRP Program Managers, assisted Dr. Allen in the program administration, while Terri Mulvey, Maeve Cooney, and Susan McCoy each provided assistance with program organization and financial management.
-Maria Stanzione and RoseAnna Goewey were not employed in any overlapping time-period.
-Ms. Stanzione resigned from the position in late June 2019.
-After her departure, Ms. Goewey was hired to fill the AQRP Program Manger duties.
-Denzil Smith was responsible for the AQRP Web Page development and for data management.
-Gina Palacios provided assistance with the website redesign.
+During the first quarter, several staff members were involved, at various levels of effort, in the administration of the AQRP.
+Dr. David Allen, Principal Investigator and AQRP Director, is responsible for the overall administration of the AQRP.
+RoseAnna Goewey, AQRP Program Manager, assisted Dr. Allen in the program administration, Susan McCoy and Nohemi Cazares provided assistance with program organization as it is hosted at the Center for Energy and Environmental Resources (CEER) at The University of Texas at Austin.
+Denzil Smith was responsible for the AQRP Web Page development and for data management, particularly with the archival of data deliverables when the FY 18-19 projects came to a close.